 To ensure sufficient attention to the maintenance of good guidance management, agencies should develop written procedures, such as those that the Department of Transportation and the FDA have adopted as described in Part II of this report.
-Given the extensive and elusive forms that agency guidance can take, the written procedures should include clear definitions of what constitutes guidance as well as how management procedures and dissemination efforts might vary depending on different categories of guidance documents, as discussed in Part I.
+Given the extensive and elusive forms that agency guidance can take, the written procedures should include clear definitions of what the agency deems guidance to constitute as well as how management procedures and dissemination efforts vary, if at all, depending on different categories of guidance documents, as discussed in Part I.

-The large number of guidance documents produced by major administrative agencies will necessitate a means of tracking these documents, both through the process of development as well as over time as they are revised or withdrawn.
-Some agencies (e.g., the Employment Training Administration in the Department of Labor) already use numbering systems to identify and keep track of guidance documents, but these efforts are far from uniform across agencies let alone even found within most agencies.
-Agencies should consider borrowing or at least learning from the model of the "Regulation Identifier Numbers" (RIN) that form the backbone of the records management system for federal rulemaking.
-The Unified Agenda explains the valuable records management and public access functions performed by the RIN in the context of rulemaking as follows:
+The large number of potential guidance documents produced by major administrative agencies will necessitate a means of tracking these documents, both through the process of development as well as over time as they are revised or withdrawn.
+Some agencies (e.g., the Employment Training Administration in the Department of Labor) already use numbering systems to identify and keep track of guidance documents, but these efforts are far from uniform across agencies let alone even used at most agencies.
+Agencies should consider borrowing, or at least learning from, the model of the "Regulation Identifier Numbers" (RIN) that forms the backbone of the records management system for federal rulemaking.
+The Unified Agenda explains the valuable records management and public access functions performed by the RIN in the context of rulemaking: